 We are hiring!
 Openings for highly motivated postdocs and graduate students!
 Please send your CV to firstname.lastname@example.org for consideration.

-In the Optical Spintronics and Sensing Lab we study defects in crystals.
-Defects have historically played an essential role in classical electronic/optical devices.
-Now new nanoscale devices are being developed based on the quantum properties of defects.
+Defects in crystals have historically played an essential role in classical electronic/optical devices.
+Now, new nanoscale devices are being developed based on the quantum properties of defects.
 We are occupied with the following questions:

 What are the fundamental properties of a known defect state?
 Alternatively, by measuring the properties of an unknown state, can we identify it?

 How can the quantum properties of a defect be engineered and controlled?